MicrosoftDocs/win32/desktop-src/Fsrm/msft-fsrmfilescreen.md

 ## Remarks

 A file screen limits the types of files that the system or any user can store in a directory.
-When a restricted file is detected, the FSRM server performs the specified actions (see [**IFsrmFileScreenBase::CreateAction**](ifsrmfilescreenbase-createaction.md)).
+When a restricted file is detected, the FSRM server performs the specified actions (see [**IFsrmFileScreenBase::CreateAction**](/windows/previous-versions/FsrmScreen/nf-fsrmscreen-ifsrmfilescreenbase-createaction?branch=master)).

-The file screen applies to future files—the screen is not applied retroactively.
+The file screen applies to future files the screen is not applied retroactively.
 To list the files in the directory that violate the screen, create a report job that lists files by type.

 ## Requirements